 Italianate: A tall appearing architectural house style from 2 to 4 stories, with a balanced, symmetrical rectangular shape, low-pitched or flat roofs, wide overhanging eaves with brackets and cornices, square cupola, porch topped with balustrade balconies, tall narrow windows with hood moldings, side bay window, and roman or segmented arches above windows and doors.
+See page 36 for a pictorial representation of Italianate.

 Minimal Traditional: An architectural house style featuring a low or moderately pitched roof, minimal eaves and roof overhang, a side gable, often with one front-facing cross gable over the front entrance, minimal decorations (typically only faux shutters), a small fireplace and chimney, and exterior siding of wood, brick, or a mix of sidings.
+See page 40 for a pictorial representation of Minimal Traditional.